Oil Infrastructure Investment Program (OIIP)

-The Oil Infrastructure Investment Program (OIIP) offers transferable oil and gas royalty/freehold production tax credits for qualified projects at a rate of 20 per cent of eligible project costs.
+The Oil Infrastructure Investment Program (OIIP) offers transferable Crown royalty and freehold production tax credits for qualified projects at a rate of 20 per cent of eligible project costs.

 OIIP is administered by the Ministry of Energy and Resources.

 - The credits are fully transferable, which gives non-producers/non-royalty payers an opportunity to benefit from the program because they have the ability to transfer credits to oil, gas and helium Crown royalty and freehold production tax payers.
 Also, OIIP encourages multi-company projects as costs can be incurred by an entity other than the principal applicant.

 - OIIP has a project-specific awarded credit cap of CAD$40 million (i.e., a maximum of up to CAD$200 million in recognized eligible costs per project).